Matheuss-oliveira/dataplex-postgresql-connector/README.md

 # Metadata connector from PostgreSQL to Google Dataplex Catalog

-This project implements a managed pyspark job that fetch metadata from postgreSQL instances and injects into the Google Cloud Dataplex Catalog Tool.
+This project implements a managed pyspark job that fetchs metadata from postgreSQL instances and injects into the Google Cloud Dataplex Catalog Tool.
 The [existing framework](https://cloud.google.com/dataplex/docs/managed-connectivity-overview) from Google Cloud documentation was used as base for it.

+This project was helped by @danielholgate which has developed similar connectors available on this repo [this repo](https://github.com/danielholgate/dataplex-catalog-connectors/tree/main/managed-connectivity/postgresql-connector).
+Eventually both projects might be merged.

 This project contains:
 - The connector itself, which consist into a Python/Pyspark application, usable by a CLI, that query a PostgreSQL instance, transform data items into Dataplex import format and save it on a Google Cloud bucket.